 The Riverwatcher scanner and cameras are positioned at the bottom of an aluminum frame (crowder) covered with 1/2 inch aluminum bars, spaced 1 1/2 inches on center resulting in 1-inch spacing between the bars, which directs the fish to swim between the scanner plates.
 The crowder can be raised and lowered in guide slots of the fish bypass channel with the aid of an A-frame hoist for cleaning or repair.
 The Riverwatcher is usually operated during the entire flow augmentation season as long as sufficient water elevations in the fish bypass are present and debris and turbidity are low enough so that the crowder will not be damaged and the Riverwatcher will function.

-The Riverwatcher was operated from 03 December 2014 to 14 April 2015 of the reporting period.
-During this fish passage season, the crowder was removed from the fish bypass channel and cleaned or inspected 16 times.
+The Riverwatcher was operated from 01 February 2016 to 20 April 2016 of the reporting period.
+During this fish passage season, the crowder was removed from the fish bypass channel and cleaned or inspected 25 times.
 Typically, during times of higher debris, the cleaning and inspections occur multiple times per day, and at times of low debris, cleaning and inspections occur only once every 2-3 days.
-At times of very low flow (< 1-2 cfs), the crowder my only be cleaned once per week.
-The crowder was removed for cleaning for a combined total of approximately 4 h during the operation period.
-The Riverwatcher was operated a total of 104 days, which was 98.8% of the time any surface water was in the Robles Fish Facility during the fish augmentation period.
-During the fish augmentation season, flow through the fish bypass channel was greater than 10 cfs for only 16 hours and the Riverwatcher operated 100% of the time.
-There were technical problems with the Riverwatcher video malfunctioning that resulted in the loss of video clips for upstream detections.
-As a result, the DVR system had to be used exclusively for detections when a Riverwatcher video clip was not available.
-The Riverwatcher system will be repaired prior to the start the 2016 operation season.
+At times of very low flow (< 1-2 cfs), the crowder may only be cleaned once per week.
+The crowder was removed for cleaning for a combined total of approximately 6 h during the operation period.
+The Riverwatcher was operated a total of 68 days, 88% of the time any surface water flow was measured in the Robles Fish Facility during the fish augmentation period.
+The upgraded Riverwatcher system was received from Vaki on 04 January.
+Time was needed to integrate the updated system into the existing Robles infrastructure, and the Riverwatcher was not operated when Robles was first wetted from 05 January through 09 January.
+During this time, flows did not exceed 8 cfs and there was no river connection.
+The Riverwatcher was removed from the fishway for 95 hours, about 6% of the time flow was measured in the fishway, in anticipation of increased turbidity and debris associated with two rain events.
+There was no river connection while the Riverwatcher was removed from the fishway.